woodpecker-ci/woodpecker/docs/docs/20-usage/30-matrix-workflows.md

 ```

 :::note
-If you want to control the architecture of a runner on Kubernetes, see [the nodeSelector documentation of the Kubernetes backend](../30-administration/22-backends/40-kubernetes.md#nodeSelector).
+If you want to control the architecture of a pipeline on a Kubernetes runner, see [the nodeSelector documentation of the Kubernetes backend](../30-administration/22-backends/40-kubernetes.md#nodeSelector).
 :::